element-hq/policies/docs/matrix-org/privacy_notice.md

 ### 2.11 Who else has access to my data?

-Element is a Processor of your data, managing the homeserver on behalf of the Matrix.org Foundation.
-We host the majority of the Service in UpCloud data centres.
+Element is a Processor of your data, managing the homeserver on behalf of the Matrix Foundation.
+We host the majority of the Service in Mythic Beasts data centres.
+Here’s Mythic Beast’s privacy policy: https://www.mythic-beasts.com/terms/privacy

+We host some Services in in UpCloud data centres.
 Here's UpCloud's privacy policy: https://upcloud.com/privacy-policy/.
 UpCloud controls physical access to their locations.

-We host some Services in Mythic Beasts data centres.
-Here’s Mythic Beast’s privacy policy: https://www.mythic-beasts.com/terms/privacy

 We store some files shared through the Service on Amazon Web Services (AWS).
 Amazon employees have access to this data.
 Here's Amazon's privacy policy: https://aws.amazon.com/privacy/.
 Amazon controls physical access to their locations.